-Remember that coverage under the Plan for out-of-network services is limited and subject to out-of-network deductibles and coinsurance, and in some cases out-of-network services may not be covered.
-You are liable for charges billed by a physician or other provider that are in excess of the allowable covered charges under the Plan, and such amounts will not count towards your annual out-of-pocket maximum.
-You do not have this risk of being billed above the allowance recognized by the Fund if you utilize a provider from the Cigna Open Access Plus (OAP) PPO network.
+Remember that there is no coverage under the Plan for out-of-network services.
+You are liable for charges billed by a physician or other provider who does not participate in the Cigna Open Access Plus PPO network, and such amounts will not count towards your annual out-of-pocket maximum.